Senate passes bipartisan housing bill targeting large investors and easing regulations

 "It's not a Republican issue or a Democrat Issue," said Sen. Tim Scott, R-S.C., the bill's other sponsor, speaking in advance of the vote on the Senate floor.
 "It's an issue about helping moms like the one who raised me, the amazing woman that she was, become homeowners."

-Many of the bill's provisions are meant to boost the country's housing supply.
-The typical home sold in the U.S. — priced around $400,000 — is well above what the average family can afford.
+Many of the bill's provisions are meant to boost the United States' housing supply.
+The typical home sold in the U.S. — priced around $400,000 — is well above what the median family can afford.
 The housing shortage is responsible for much of that cost, since limited supply increases prices.
-One estimate from realtor.com puts the shortfall between available units and demand at 4 million.
+One estimate from Realtor.com puts the shortfall between available units and demand at 4 million.

 "If we want to bring down the cost of housing, we've got to build a lot more," said Warren.
 "And what I love about this bill is that it has more than 40 different provisions in it, all of which aim in the same direction, which is to give a push toward building more housing."